Yin Yang: symbol, theory, meaning

-In the reciprocal relationship of the two Yin and Yang polarities, one goes inevitably to the other and vice versa.
+In the reciprocal relationship of the two Yin and Yang polarities, one inevitably goes to the other and vice versa.
 Yin and Yang are coupled.
-The Yang corresponding to action, movement, light and the Yin to neutrality, inertia, and darkness.
+The Yang corresponds to action, movement, light and the Yin to neutrality, inertia and darkness.

 According to the primordial principle of existence, every entity is born, grows, matures, declines and dies.
 Thus, everything is constantly changing and nothing is ever frozen.
 For this reason, it is impossible to define any absolute state in Yin or Yang.
 Indeed, Yang feeds on Yin and vice versa.
 Every being or entity (animal, vegetable, mineral, virtual, spiritual) is made up partly of Yang and partly of Yin.
 The combined Yin and Yang constitute the energetic integrity of a set, with one of the two polarities in a dominant position.

-The dominant polarity of a being or an entity is a snapshot of its mutation phase at a precise moment.
-In Asian astrology, the Yin and Yang property of the 5 Chinese elements is used to identify traits and personality for the natal chart of an individual and is used mostly in a predictive reading of the Chinese lunar calendar.
+The dominant polarity of a being or an entity is a snapshot of its mutation phase at a specific time.
+In Chinese astrology, the Yin and Yang properties of the 5 Chinese elements are used to identify the character traits and personality of an individual's birth chart, mainly in a predictive reading of the Chinese lunar calendar.

 Yin Yang in Feng Shui

 Because the 5 elements of Chinese cosmology are the same in Chinese astrology and Feng Shui, one can apply the Yin Yang theory to fine tune the Feng Shui cures and techniques of one's home and office.
 It is very similar to the way one can learn more about the specific character and personality of a Chinese zodiac sign.